ibs-bangkit/ibs-bangkit/README.md

 # 🌍 Indonesia Bebas Sampah (IBS)

-Selamat datang di repositori **Indonesia Bebas Sampah (IBS)**!
+Welcome to the **Indonesia Bebas Sampah (IBS)** repository!
-IBS adalah aplikasi inovatif yang dirancang untuk mendukung upaya pengelolaan sampah secara efektif dan efisien di Indonesia.
-Dengan aplikasi ini, kami bertujuan untuk mendorong masyarakat dalam memilah dan mendaur ulang sampah untuk menciptakan lingkungan yang lebih bersih dan hijau.
+IBS is an innovative application designed to support effective and efficient waste management in Indonesia.
+With this app, we aim to encourage the community to sort and recycle waste to create a cleaner and greener environment.

-## 🌟 **Tujuan Aplikasi**
+## 🌟 **Purpose of the Application**
-- Mempermudah identifikasi jenis sampah seperti **logam, plastik, dan kertas** menggunakan teknologi **machine learning**.
+- Simplify the identification of waste types such as **metal, plastic, and paper** using **machine learning** technology.
-- Memberikan **rekomendasi pengelolaan sampah** yang ramah lingkungan.
+- Provide **eco-friendly waste management recommendations**.
-- Mendukung Indonesia dalam mencapai target bebas sampah dengan memanfaatkan teknologi digital.
+- Support Indonesia in achieving a waste-free goal by leveraging digital technology.

-## 🚀 **Fitur Utama**
+## 🚀 **Key Features**
-- **Deteksi Sampah Otomatis**: Mengunggah gambar sampah dan langsung mendapatkan informasi jenis sampahnya.
+- **Automatic Waste Detection**: Upload waste images and instantly get information about their type.
-- **Rekomendasi Pengelolaan**: Memberikan saran untuk mendaur ulang atau membuang sampah dengan cara yang benar.
+- **Management Recommendations**: Suggest ways to recycle or dispose of waste properly.
-- **User-Friendly Interface**: Antarmuka yang sederhana dan mudah digunakan untuk semua kalangan.
+- **User-Friendly Interface**: A simple and intuitive interface accessible to all users.

-## 🔧 **Teknologi yang Digunakan**
+## 🔧 **Technologies Used**
-- **Bahasa Pemrograman**: Python dan Javascript
+- **Programming Languages**: Python and JavaScript
-- **Framework, Library, & Cloud Service**:
+- **Frameworks, Libraries, & Cloud Services**:
-  - TensorFlow & Keras (model deteksi sampah)
+  - TensorFlow & Keras (waste detection model)
   - Cloud Run
   - Cloud Storage
   - Firebase
   - Firestore
-  - OpenCV (pengolahan gambar)
+  - OpenCV (image processing)
-- **Platform**: Google Colaboratory untuk pelatihan model dan pengolahan data
+- **Platform**: Google Colaboratory for model training and data processing
-- **Manajemen Dataset**: Google Drive
+- **Dataset Management**: Google Drive

-## 🌟 **Kontribusi**
+## 🌟 **Contributions**
-Kami sangat terbuka untuk kontribusi dari komunitas!
-Anda dapat membantu dengan:
+We warmly welcome contributions from the community!
+You can help by:
-- Menambahkan fitur baru.
+- Adding new features.
-- Memperbaiki bug atau meningkatkan kinerja aplikasi.
+- Fixing bugs or improving application performance.
-- Memberikan ide untuk pengembangan lebih lanjut.
+- Providing ideas for further development.

-## 📢 **Hubungi Kami**
+## 📢 **Contact Us**
-Jika Anda memiliki pertanyaan, saran, atau ingin berdiskusi lebih lanjut, jangan ragu untuk menghubungi kami:
+If you have questions, suggestions, or want to discuss further, feel free to reach out:
 - **Email**: capstoneibsbangkit@gmail.com
-- **GitHub Issues**: Silakan buka _issue_ di repositori ini.
+- **GitHub Issues**: Open an issue in this repository.